 To my surprise, I lasted three years having a full-time job while being enrolled as a full-time law student.
 I had ballooned to a weight that I never want to remember (probably because I went vegan for a little while), and my sleep pattern was disrupted.

 To this day, it continues to be hard for me to wind down in the evenings before going to bed—probably because I was so used to using so much mental energy in the hours between 6 and 10 p.m. when law professors were shuffling index cards and calling on the next person in class to answer a question.
 The effects of my over-ambition from a few years ago continue to haunt me today.

 That is why today, I’ve learned to appreciate as much as I possibly can the work schedule that I have.
 I now have a job that allows me to enjoy the free time I have.
 The COVID-19 pandemic allowed for all sorts of flexible schedules to pop up, in some cases, overworking people, and in others, allowing for more work-life balance.
-I have to admit that there are days where I feel overworked, but there are also days where I definitely feel like I've struck a healthy balance.
-The important thing is that I’m able to find a sustainable pace—this is probably what they mean when. they say "find your balance."
+I have to admit that there are days when I feel overworked, but there are also days when I definitely feel like I've struck a healthy balance.
+The important thing is that I’m able to find a sustainable pace—this is probably what they mean when they say, "Find your balance."

 And so, I no longer yearn for the 9-to-5, and I doubt it will ever truly make a big comeback in a post-pandemic world.
 Don’t get me wrong—it still exists today in some industries, and it will probably make some kind of a comeback.